statsmodels/statsmodels/docs/source/tsa.rst

 Deterministic Processes
 """""""""""""""""""""""

-Deterministic processes simplify creating deterministi sequences with time trend or seasonal patterns.
-They also provide methods to simpligy generating determinstic terms for out-of-sample forecasting.
+Deterministic processes simplify creating deterministic sequences with time trend or seasonal patterns.
+They also provide methods to simplify generating deterministic terms for out-of-sample forecasting.
 A :class:`~statsmodels.tsa.deterministic.DeterministicProcess` can be directly used with :class:`~statsmodels.tsa.ar_model.AutoReg` to construct complex deterministic dynamics and to forecast without constructing exogenous trends.